 Famous Boğaziçi Restaurant Breakfast

-On weekdays, your breakfast will be served to your table.
-Your table will still be rammed with multiple plates and pans of foodie treats.
-But weekends are where you can pick and choose.
+As with many Turkish breakfast servings, your table will be rammed with multiple plates and pans of foodie treats.

 Dining At Böğaziçi Restaurant

 You might remember we had a bit of a phase, recently, where we decided to return to some old favourites and try out some new places, too.

 We had a tasty meal at Paşa Kebap.

 A tasty lunch at Izela Restaurant was the foodie treat on that day.

 Boğaziçi Restaurant accidentally fell into that category.
 We decided to go out for lunch – a quick snack lunch.